The Bag O'Nails

 The Bag O'Nails was a live music club and meeting place for musicians in the 1960s and situated at 9 Kingly Street, Soho, London, England.

+History

-Bands and other musicians who played and socialised there included Georgie Fame, Jimi Hendrix, Bobby Tench, The Gass and Eric Burdon.
-The venue also hosted an early gig by the Jimi Hendrix Experience and others frequented the venue including Tom Jones, The Who and The Animals.
+Bands and other musicians who played and socialised there included Georgie Fame, Jimi Hendrix, Bobby Tench, the Gass and Eric Burdon.
+The venue also hosted an early gig by the Jimi Hendrix Experience, and others who frequented the venue include Tom Jones, the Who and the Animals.